tmr08c/tmr08c.github.io/content/blog/2020/04/letter-seesaw/index.md

 My friend and former co-worker Charlie ([@C-Saunders](https://github.com/c-saunders)) and I make a point to periodically catch up with each other.
 Because I am lucky and enjoy the industry I work in, our discussions about work are a personal highlight.

 During a recent conversation, we discussed decision making at work.
 We ended up discussing two different "spectrums" that could impact your decision making.
 One of these came from his new boss and the other is something he came up with during our conversation.
-These ideas stuck out to me because, for both of these spectrums, we had [tautograms](https://en.wikipedia.org/wiki/Tautogram) (word groups that bein with the same letter).
-I thought thinking about where one falls on these "spectrums" could be a useful thought technology for self-evaluation.
-As a bonus, by starting with the same letters, these word pairings are easier to remember.
-This increases the chances that I remember to actually use them.
+These ideas stuck out to me because, for both of these spectrums, we had [tautograms](https://en.wikipedia.org/wiki/Tautogram) (word groups that begin with the same letter).

  The two spectrums we discussed were:

 * Balancing being **pragmatic** and being **prudent**
 * Knowing when it's time to **struggle** and when it's time to **solve**

+Thinking about where one falls on these "spectrums" could be a useful thought technology for self-evaluation.
+As a bonus, by starting with the same letters, these word pairings are easier to remember and, therefore, use.

 Depending on the situation, my position on these spectrums will vary.
 Without acknowledging my shifting position, I can fall into common traps during the decision making process.
 Having the idea of these spectrums can help me take a step back and catch myself.